ColdGlassOMilk/GMR/README.md

-# GMR - Game Maker Ruby
+# GMR - Games Made with Ruby

 A hot-reloadable game engine using mruby and raylib.
 Write your game logic in Ruby, see changes instantly without recompiling.